 Is there a link between climate change and recent heat waves?

 The American Meteorological Society defines a heat wave as “a period of abnormally and uncomfortably hot and usually humid weather.”
-A number of notable heat waves have occurred during the past two decades.
+A number of notable heat waves have occurred in recent years with the summer of 2023 providing many examples of how climate change drives heat waves.

 What can we expect from heat waves in the future?